iaincollins/bbc-question-time-data/README.md

 # BBC Question Time Data

-Data (and scripts to fetch data) for the BBC Question Time TV show.
+Data - and scripts to output data - for the BBC Question Time TV show.

-Specifically, it returns records of each appearance by a guest, along with their Wikipedia page to uniquely identify them and - where possible - their political party affiliation (if any, if known and subject to limitations).
+This includes a record of each appearance by a guest, along with their Wikipedia entry to uniquely identify them and - where possible - it includes the political party affiliation for politicians.

+An outcome from this project has been to improve the on underlying data stored in Wikipedia to make the structured data it contains more useful.

 ## Licence

-The data is from Wikipedia and used under Creative Commons Attribution Share-Alike license (CC-BY-SA).
-The data was created by contributors to https://en.wikipedia.org/wiki/List_of_Question_Time_episodes and related pages.
+The data is extracted from Wikipedia and is licenced under Creative Commons Attribution Share-Alike license (CC-BY-SA).

+The data was entered by contributors to https://en.wikipedia.org/wiki/List_of_Question_Time_episodes and related pages.

-Feel free to use and/or modify this script or it's output.
+Feel free to use and/or modify this script or this data with appropraite credit.

-A credit would be nice if you find it useful.
+## Contributing

-Pull requests to fix issues or enhance this script are welcome.
+Reports of actionable inaccuracies with the the data and pull requests to fix issues or enhance this script are welcome.

+The easiest way to correct a problem may be to update the Wikipedia page for for the list of Question Time Episodes or for the guest who is listed.

+If the issue is specific to how this software interperates that data or if you are unsure how to correct it you can raise an issue report at https://github.com/iaincollins/bbc-question-time-data/issues, email me@iaincollins.com or tweet @iaincollins

 ## Context

-The context for doing this is that the BBC have shared graphics and statistics relating to guests have refused requests for the underlying data to support them and it's a perennial 'hot topic' among viewers who often express that they feel panels are biased one way or another.
+The context for this project is that the BBC have shared graphics and statistics relating to guests have refused requests for the underlying data to support them and panel bias is a perennial 'hot topic' among viewers who often express that they feel panels are biased one way or another.

 * https://twitter.com/BBCNewsPR/status/1040246958420578304
 * https://twitter.com/bbc5live/status/1045426533802942467